-Directors' responsibilities in relation to the preparation of the regulatory accounts and their statement in relation to information given to auditors are given in the Directors' Report.
+Directors' responsibilities in relation to the preparation of the financial statements and their statement in relation to information given to auditors are given in the Directors' Report.

 As discussed in the Directors' Report and accounting policies, after making diligent enquiries, the Directors have a reasonable expectation that the Company has adequate resources to continue in operation for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the Company's regulatory accounts.
+Accordingly, they continue to adopt the going concern basis in preparing the Company's financial statements.